All About Cambridge Kitesurfing and Landboarding

 What if I’m a Beginner?

-Because we are a not-yet-established section of the CUCrC, we cannot yet offer training or equipment for beginners.
+Because we are a not-yet-established section of the CUCrC, we cannot yet offer equipment for those without their own – or training for beginners.
 However, if you cannot wait to get yourself on a board, feel free to contact our Captain.
 You will find his details on the Club Officers page of this site if we currently have a Captain, otherwise contact the Commodore

 How Do I Get involved?